-STATE OF NORTH DAKOTA.
+STATE OF NORTH DAKOTA. ss.
 COUNTY OF CASS

-Lunn Sylfie, The Forum, being doly sworn, states an follows:
+Luna Sylfie, The Forum, being duly swom, states as follows:

-I am the designated agent of The Forum, under the provisions and for the purposes of, Section 37-04-06, NDCC, for the newspaper listed on the attached exhibit.

-The newspaper listed on the exhibit published the advertisement of: Legal Notice, (1) time: Oct.
-7, 2020, as required by law or ordinance.

-3. All of the listed newspapers are legal newspapers in the State of North Dakota and, under the provisions of Section 46-05-01, NDCC, are qualified to publish any public notice of any matter required by law or ordinance to be printed or published in a newspaper in North Dakota.
+- I am the designated agent of The Forum, under the provisions and for the purposes of, Section 31-04-06, NDCC, for the newspaper listed on the attached exhibit. - The newspaper listed on the exhibit published the advertisement of: Legal Notice, (1) time: Oct.
+7, 2020, as required by law or ordinance. - 3.
+All of the listed newspapers are legal newspapers in the State of North Dakota and, under the provisions of Section 46-05-01, NDCC, are qualified to publish any public notice or any matter required by law or ordinance to be printed or published in a newspaper in North Dakota.